 Though sleep might be elusive, but you have to take out time to calm your body and give it ample amount of rest.

 The golden thumb rule is – “The more you feed, the more milk you produce”.

-In the initial stages of nursing, you will probably need to breastfeed your baby 8 to 10 times a day, and sometimes even more because the baby will grow at a faster pace in the early stages, therefore needs more of the nutritious milk.
+In the initial stages of nursing, you will probably need to breastfeed your baby 8 to 10 times a day, and sometimes even more because the baby will grow at a faster pace in the early stages and, therefore needs more nutritious milk.
 Your brain will signal to secrete more hormones responsible for milk production and letting down.
 For further practice of techniques a lactation counselor should be consulted.